Roobotics-FRC/RooImageServer/README.md

 # RooImageServer

-A Java image server meant to run on an external processing device that uses NetworkTables for communication.
+An image server responsible for loading images streamed over the network from an external device on the driver station.
+Depends on https://github.com/Roobotics-FRC/udp-img-lib.